Matt Olson Player Props: Braves vs. White Sox

 Matt Olson At The Plate

-- Among the qualified hitters, he ranks 86th in batting average, while his on-base percentage ranks 31st and he is fifth in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 71st, his on-base percentage ranks 26th, and he is fourth in the league in slugging.

-- Olson enters this game on a five-game hitting streak.
-Over the course of his last outings, he's hitting .350 with two homers.

-- In 65.6% of his 90 games this season, Olson has picked up at least one hit.
-He's also had 23 multi-hit games.
+- Olson is batting .333 with one homer during his last outings and is riding a six-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.